toba-0x7/repo-fullstack/README.md

    export default App;
    ```
-3. run your application using the following code.
+3. Run your application using the following code.
    ```
    npm start
    ```